Posts

 Image

 Reading the weather is an essential part of rambling because it helps you prepare for your journey.
 This can be especially helpful if your ramble involves an overnight or several days.
 You can’t predict the weather perfectly—not even experts can—but if you pay attention, you can make some pretty solid guesses.
 For anyone spending time outdoors, that’s an essential skill.
-There are four main things to rely on: Official forecasts (news, radio, apps); A barometer; Natural signs; Local observations On their own, none of these are perfect.
+There are four main things to rely on: Official forecasts (news, radio, apps); A barometer; Natural signs; Local observations.
+On their own, none of these are perfect.
 But when you combine them, you can usually get a good sense of what the next day or two will bring.
 A simple approach is to check the forecast, then compare it with what you’re actually seeing around you—are conditions changing the way they predicted?
 Barometers and natural signs tend to be most useful for short-term forecasts (24–48 hours).
 Longer trends are harder to judge, so most people rely on official forecasts for that.
-Nature’s Weather Signs Many ...
+Nature’s Weather Signs Many...

 Maps and Orienting